bravenel/Lutron/README.md

 There is the Arduino sketch, that installs on Arduino Mega 2560.

-There is the Run Lutron SmartApp, that you install in the IDE.
+There is the Lutron Gateway SmartApp, that you install in the IDE.

 The required hardware consists of -
   Lutron RadioRA RA-RS232,